terhechte/appventure/guides/catalyst/how/app_lifecycle.md

 ---

-# How does the iOS app lifecycle work on macOS?

 The ["Taking iPad apps for Mac to the Next Level" talk at WWDC 2019](https://developer.apple.com/videos/play/wwdc2019/235/) has a fantastic overview of all the changes.
 Here is a brief overview: